Warren G. Harding: Political setbacks and western tour

-Death and funeral
+Death and state funeral

 Harding went to bed early the evening of July 27, 1923, a few hours after giving the speech at the University of Washington.
 Later that night, he called for his physician Charles E. Sawyer, complaining of pain in the upper abdomen.
 Sawyer thought that it was a recurrence of stomach upset, but Dr. Joel T. Boone suspected a heart problem.
 The press was told Harding had experienced an "acute gastrointestinal attack" and his scheduled weekend in Portland was cancelled.
 He felt better the next day, as the train rushed to San Francisco, where they arrived the morning of July 29.
 He insisted on walking from the train to the car, and was then rushed to the Palace Hotel, where he suffered a relapse.
 Doctors found that not only was his heart causing problems, but also that he had pneumonia, and he was confined to bed rest in his hotel room.
 Doctors treated him with liquid caffeine and digitalis, and he seemed to improve.
 Hoover released Harding's foreign policy address advocating membership in the World Court, and the president was pleased that it was favorably received.
 By the afternoon of August 2, Harding's condition still seemed to be improving and his doctors allowed him to sit up in bed.
-At around 7:30 pm that evening, Florence was reading to him "A Calm Review of a Calm Man," a flattering article about him from The Saturday Evening Post; she paused and he told her, "That's good.
+At around 7:30 that evening, Florence was reading to him "A Calm Review of a Calm Man", a flattering article about him from The Saturday Evening Post; she paused and he told her, "That's good.
 Go on, read some more."
 Those were to be his last words.
 She resumed reading when, a few seconds later, Harding twisted convulsively and collapsed back in the bed, gasping.
-Florence Harding immediately called the doctors into the room, but they were unable to revive him with stimulants; Harding was pronounced dead a few minutes later, at the age of 57.
+Florence Harding immediately called the doctors into the room, but they were unable to revive him with stimulants.
+Harding was pronounced dead a few minutes later, at the age of 57.
 Harding's death was initially attributed to a cerebral hemorrhage, as doctors at the time did not generally understand the symptoms of cardiac arrest.
 Florence Harding did not consent to have the president autopsied.